nanomq/nanomq/docs/en_US/toolkit/toolkit.md

 # Toolkit

-This chapter introduces how to work with the command line interface of NanoMQ and how to leverage the Bench tool for MQTT performance testing.
+This chapter introduces how to work with the command line interface of NanoMQ, how to leverage the Bench tool for MQTT performance testing and how to transfer files with nftp tool.

 ## Command Line Interface Guide